scottoffen/fluenthttpclient/README.md

 - Sending the `HttpRequestMessage`
 - Deserializing the `HttpResponseMessage` contents

-The example below proceed in that topical order.
+To enjoy the benefits of using these chaining methods, you can configure the request and send it all in one chain.

-To enjoy the benefits of using these chaning methods, you'll want to configure the request and send it all in one chain.
+The example below proceeds in that topical order.

 ```csharp
 var content = await _client